 We issue an annual report on our performance against the Scottish Social Housing Charter outcomes and indicators.
 The report contains the performance information that tenants felt was relevant from what we report to the Scottish Housing Regulator (SHR) in May each year.
-We are then required to issue this report to tenants by the end of October (moved to December in 2020 due to

-Coronavirus).
-We also include for reference, the Scottish average, the performance of West Dunbartonshire Council and the average of the other 4 community based housing associations also operating in Clydebank.
+We are then required to issue this report to tenants by the end of October.
+We also include for reference, the Scottish average, the performance of West Dunbartonshire Council and the average of the other 3 community based housing associations also operating in Clydebank.